Skip to main content

 Khumo isn't connecting to mobile networks

-If you can’t connect to a network with your Khumo/Khumo Print, try the following:
+If you can't connect to a network with your Khumo/Khumo Print device:

 1. Switch to an alternative network (Vodacom to MTN or vice versa).